-- The school will respond to allegations in line with the local Kent allegations arrangements and Part Four of KCSIE 20212.
-In depth information can be found within our 'Managing Allegations against Staff' and staff Code of Conduct policy.
-This can be found office and on Office 365. - Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national (Part four of KCSIE) and local guidance.
+- The school will respond to allegations in line with the local Kent allegations arrangements and Part Four of KCSIE 2023.
+In depth information can be found within our 'Managing Allegations against Staff' and staff Code of Conduct policy. - Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national (Part four of KCSIE) and local guidance.
 Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where Headteachers are unsure how to respond, for example if the school is unsure if a concern meets the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service.